 On course for success

 Recent figures from Universities Wales show the value of a Welsh degree in the workplace.
-Six months after leaving, 92% of graduates are employed or are in further study – a higher proportion than the UK average.
+Six months after leaving, over 90% of graduates are employed or are in further study – a higher proportion than the UK average.
 Three-and-a-half years after graduation, the vast majority are in full-time work.

 Whichever university or course you choose, you’ll have plenty of opportunity to make yourself ready for employment.
 Each of our institutions has its own initiatives to give you a head start in the search for a rewarding career.

 At Glyndŵr University, courses are carefully planned to give you practical experience as well as theoretical knowledge.
 Cardiff Met aims to give you the EDGE – Ethical, Digital, Global and Entrepreneurial skills, delivered via its strong links with industry and the professions.
 Swansea University has an Employability Academy, with grants available for student clubs to host events that engage with employers.